WHAT MAKES YOU EMPLOYABLE?

 Structured Approach is a key trait in professional success.
 It is important to structure both your performance and the manner in which you approach your role at large.
 A structured approach means finding the best way to perform tasks and setting up a process that ensures consistency in maintaining high levels of performance.

 While performing a task, it is necessary to learn how to manage distractions and stay focused on the instructions that need to be followed.
 Developing your focus helps in filtering out irrelevant information and investing your efforts in the actual objective, thus increasing individual efficiency as well as overall effectiveness of the team.

 Every workplace environment has an element of stress, which can be due to various reasons in your professional or personal life.
 It is important to understand that stress in itself is necessary and inevitable, while also realising that stress needs to be managed actively and regularly in order to perform well despite situational hurdles.

-Mental acuity, commonly referred to as sharpness of the mind, is directly related to performance and its outcome.
-It is the intersection between speed and accuracy of your thoughts and your decision-making, which may require mathematical, linguistic or technical knowledge based on different roles, plays a vital role in your ability to perform daily tasks.
+Mental Acuity, commonly referred to as sharpness of the mind, is directly related to performance and its outcome.
+It is the intersection between the speed and accuracy of your thoughts and decision-making, which may require mathematical, linguistic or technical knowledge based on different roles.
+Mental Acuity plays a vital role in your ability to perform daily tasks.